TenKeyAngle/UWANewsViewer/README.md

 variables used, and change the alchemyKey one to the key you have.
 In that view, you can also see the details of the services currently bound to the app in VCAP_SERVICES, and potentially bind an AlchemyAPI service as well.

+Additionaly, an IBM Workload Scheduler is bound to the service.
+Currently, it is set to send a GET request to http://21331893.au-syd.mybluemix.net/scrape, which adds data to the database.
+In order to fill up the Cloudant database, either schedule a similar call or go manually to the page.
+(Note: if the allocated amount of calls per day is hit, an error is thrown.
+That is expected behavior, and should not be cause for alarm).

+The workflow for this project goes like this:
+* Data is scraped from news.uwa.edu.au: links and article titles are put into items/news.csv
+* When http://21331893.au-syd.mybluemix.net/scrape is accessed, usually by an automated process, data from the CSV is read, and the program calls AlchemyLanguage to analyze each article and put the document into the database.
+* The users can then data from the user interface, which queries the database, or by accessing the database directly

 ## Requirements
 ### Functional Requirements
  -